+Could you be dating a psychopath?
+In the beginning, it can be nearly impossible to tell.
+However, as time passes, there will be many red flags and signs of psychopathy.
 The psychopathic partner introduces elements to an intimate relationship that should never be demonstrated toward anyone – not even those we do not like.

-The behaviors tend to be heavily laced in immorality, power, control and narcissism.
+The behaviors tend to be heavily laced in immorality, power, control, and narcissism.

-16 Red Flags
+Sixteen Red Flags

 They intentionally set the stage for their partners to feel inferior, less than, and worthless.
-They convey (overtly or covertly) that they think little of their mate (“You’re stupid,” “too emotional,” “clingy,” “worthless”, “insecure,” “always holding on to the past,” “paranoid,” “crazy.”)
+They convey (overtly or covertly) that they think little of their mate (“You’re stupid,” “too emotional,” “clingy,” “worthless,” “insecure,” “always holding on to the past,” “paranoid,” “crazy.”)

 • Several relationships